 Can NAD+ Be Injected IM?

 Intramuscular (IM) injection, which is the injection of a substance directly into a muscle, is not a common method of administering NAD+.
 Limited information is available on the safety and effectiveness of NAD+ intramuscular injections.

 The duration of a NAD injection will depend on the specific treatment used and the patient’s individual needs.
 NAD is being studied as a potential treatment for a variety of conditions, including addiction, depression, and age-related cognitive decline.
 Experts have not yet worked out how each of the NAD precursors acts in human body tissues because the pathways used to make NAD+ vary by cell type, which makes it difficult to determine an effective dose or recommended treatment length.

-It is important to note that NAD is still being studied as a potential treatment for various conditions, and it is not yet approved by regulatory agencies such as the US Foods and Drug Administration (FDA) for use as a treatment.
+It is important to note that NAD is still being studied as a potential treatment for various conditions, and it has not yet been approved by regulatory agencies such as the US Food and Drug Administration (FDA) for use as a treatment.
 Therefore, it is important to consult with a qualified healthcare professional before considering NAD therapy and to follow the recommended treatment regimen.
 Invigor Medical’s treatment specialist can help you determine whether NAD+ supplementation is right for you.
-NAD+ requires a prescription for subcutaneous injection.
+NAD+ requires a prescription for a subcutaneous injection.
 Your Invigor Medical healthcare provider will determine your dosage during your consultation.

 Looking to purchase NAD Injections?
 See how Invigor Medical can help today!

 - Johnson S, Imai SI.
 NAD (+) biosynthesis, aging, and disease.
 F1000Res.
 2018;7:132. doi:10.12688/f1000research.12120.1